 The following links contain supplemental instructions that will be relevant to some theses.

 - How to use SafeAssignment for thesis originality checking

 - How to convert a word document to an archival pdf

 - How to format Portrait page numbers on a Landscape page in Word

 - How to create a Manuscript option for your thesis

 Gain approval by your committee

 You will present your final thesis to your committee for their approval.
 Most programs require a defense of your research along with a public presentation of your findings.
 Consult with your committee chair to learn about your program’s requirements.

-A review copy of your thesis is due to the Graduate College about two weeks prior to the end of the semester.
-Ensure that your submission includes the following items:
+A review copy of your thesis is due to the Graduate College prior to the end of the semester.
+Check the Graduate College Calendar for exact dates.
+Ensure that your submission includes the following:

-You will have approximately two weeks after the conclusion of the semester to make the noted edits to your thesis and resubmit to the Graduate College.
+You will have approximately two weeks after the conclusion of the semester to make the noted edits to your thesis and resubmit to the Graduate College for binding.